Chakri Dynasty - Kingdom of Thailand

 The Founder of the Chakri Dynasty

-King Rama I, who was formerly known as Duang or Thong Duang was born in Ayutthaya on March 20, 1737, during the reign of King Barommakote.
+King Rama I, formerly known as Duang or Thong Duang, was born in Ayutthaya on March 20, 1737, during the reign of King Barommakote.
 Following the fall of Ayutthaya in 1767, he entered the King's service as an officer of the royal household.
-Later, at the age of 25, he was promoted to be the governor of Ratchaburi Province and played an essential part in helping King Taksin restore the country's sovereignty many times.
-He created Luang Yorkrabat, Phra Rajvarin, Chao Phraya Chakri and eventually Somdetch Chao Phraya Maha Kashatriya Suk by King Taksin, and following the deposition of King Taksin in 1782 was chosen as King, becoming the founder and first ruler of the House of Chakri.
-He was crowned King at the age of 46 in 1782 and reign for 27 years, and pass away at the age of 73.
+Later, at 25, he was promoted to governor of Ratchaburi Province and played an essential part in helping King Taksin restore the country's sovereignty many times.
+He created Luang Yorkrabat, Phra Rajvarin, Chao Phraya Chakri, and eventually Somdetch Chao Phraya Maha Kashatriya Suk by King Taksin, and following the deposition of King Taksin in 1782, was chosen as King, becoming the founder and first ruler of the House of Chakri.
+He was crowned King at 46 in 1782ed, reigning for 27 years, and passed away at 73.

 PHRA BUDDHA LERTLA NAPALAI

 King Phra Buddha Lertla Napalai, the 2nd King of the Chakri Dynasty, was the son of King Rama I. He was born in Rajaburi on February 26, 1768.
 He was 16 when his father ascended the throne and was immediately created a prince of the rank of Somdetch Chao Fa and given the name Isarasundorn.
 He accompanied his father on military campaigns when he was young.
 Being appointed Maha Uparaja or Deputy King by his father in 1806, he was the only Maha Uparaja to eventually succeed to the throne during the period of the Chakri Dynasty.
 He became King Rama II at 42 after his father's death.

 KING RAMA III (1824 - 1851)